thversfelt/AperiodicTiling/README.md

 ## 4. Usage

 The following [tutorial video](https://youtu.be/zU1IxlMyJv8) shows how to setup the plugin and use Rob Burke's [Wang tiler](https://robburke.net/mle/wang/) to create a new custom tileset from a single source image.

+## 5. Support

+If you encounter any bugs, please create an issue with a description and the steps to reproduce the bug on the [issues board](https://github.com/thversfelt/AperiodicTiling/issues).
+If you need additional support, send me an [e-mail](thversfelt@hotmail.com).